 Buy now?
 What about this possible Tesla stock price objective

 If you deal with all these topics in more detail you will realize that Tesla is excellently positioned with its products to grow to the size of a company like Google, Amazon or Apple.
 But where does the journey lead to?
 What share price could one expect in the future?
 This is the only way to estimate whether a current investment in Tesla shares will be worth more in five or ten years than it is today.
 Since Tesla does not pay a dividend, only a potential price gain is a way to generate a return on the investment.

 In March 2018 it was announced that the Tesla Supervisory Board had approved a new bonus plan for CEO Elon Musk.
 The bonus will be paid out in tranches.
 Musk will receive 1.69 million shares each upon reaching predefined milestones, such as the increase in the value of the company of USD 50 billion each.
 Each tranche is worth 600 million US dollars at the share price at that time.
 The stock market value of 59 billion US dollars in 2018 serves as the basis.

 Elon Musk will only receive all these shares if Tesla is worth at least 650 billion US dollars in 2028.
 In March 2018, the share price of Tesla was around 300 US dollars.
 So much for possible price targets.
 The successful fund company Ark Invest even considers a share price of USD 7000 to be possible.

 What to do if you are not familiar with shares?

-After all, the share price has been fluctuating incredibly in the meantime.
+After all, the share price has been fluctuating incredibly meanwhile.
 Maybe you’ll buy Tesla stock directly before a major crash?
-At the moment the Corona virus seems to be causing such a crisis.
+At the moment the Coronavirus seems to be causing such a crisis.
 On the other hand, prices seem to be very cheap at the moment, as the price has corrected massively downwards in a very short time.

 The most important rules for stock trading